gbyat/we-spamfighter/README.md

 ### Activity Log Not Showing

-**Problem**: Activity log section not visible in Maintenance tab
+**Problem**: Activity Log menu item not visible in admin menu

-- **Solution**: Enable "Enable Activity Log" in Settings → Maintenance tab
+- **Solution**: Enable "Enable Activity Log" in Settings → Maintenance tab and save changes
 - **Note**: Activity log is optional and disabled by default
 - **Empty Log**: If the log is enabled but empty, a message will be displayed indicating that no events have occurred yet.
 Events will appear as they happen (e.g., weekly summary emails sent, table maintenance performed)
+- **Clear Button**: The clear button in the Maintenance tab only appears when there are entries to clear

 ### Plugin Updates